prabal1997/Anwar/README.md

 # Anwar
-Anwar is a simple, lightweight tool that gives you the power to build your own development enviornment in VIM.
+Anwar is a simple, lightweight tool that gives you the power to build your own development environment in VIM.
 ![Anwar Logo](http://i.imgur.com/kIXS6Yr.jpg)

 Anwar is a CLI(Command Line Interface) program that simplifies the process of creating a custom VIM based IDE(Integrated Development Environment) for everyone, especially those new to developing on Ubuntu.